 Redraft text as follows:

-Council notes that when while the Oxford Green Belt was instituted in the late 1950s it was intended to be permanent. permanentthroughout.
+Council notes that when while the Oxford Green Belt was instituted in the late 1950s it was intended to be permanent. it remained interim for several decades, and its boundaries have been adjusted continually throughout its existence.
+The Council further notes that the NPPF (National Planning Policy Framework, paragraph 84) specifically allows for the review and alteration of green belt boundaries.
+The Council further notes that neighbouring local authorities Cherwell, Vale of White of Horse and South Oxfordshire have all proposed or agreed modifications to the boundaries of the Oxford Green Belt as part of their most recent Local Plans.

 Council recognises the current crisis in availability of housing, but also recognises that the purposes for which the Green Belt was invented have not gone away.
-Council accepts that people living near areas of Green Belt have legitimate concerns at any suggestion of part of it being lost, .
+Council accepts that people living near areas of Green Belt have legitimate concerns at any suggestion of part of it being lost, and that these concerns need to be carefully balanced against the duty of the City Council to plan for a successful city with sufficient homes, employment, facilities and recreation space for current and future residents of Oxford.

 Council will in the development of the Local Plan and other planning policy give due consideration to the following: